 Yet that feeling was still in the back of Taryn’s mind.
-Honestly, she just couldn’t shake it no matter how much she tried too.
+She just couldn’t shake it no matter how much she tried too.
 This place must have been very old to affect her this much.

 She recalled something similar when she was younger, of visiting a castle with Rachael and her uncle.
 Bloodshed and death were an all too common thing.
 Even in her own life, she had no choice but to get used to it.
 Same went for this place.

-Even now as they were now on the village grounds as they waited for Sato who was called away for something, leaving the four of them for a moment, she then overhead Stephanie’s conversation with Rachael.
+Even now as they were now on the village grounds as they waited for Sato who was called away to take care of something, leaving the four of them to wander the Square.
+As they waited Rachael asked Stephanie.

 “Hey Stephanie, I know it’s really late in asking this but where exactly are we going to be staying?
 Is there a house that we’re renting?”

-She merely smiled at Taryn.
+She merely smiled at her.
 “It’s a surprise, you’ll find out soon.”

 “You’re close,” Sato said.
 “These homes are from the end of the Muromachi era also known as the Sengoku period.
 There was the economic boom for Japan during war when many regions fought against each other.
 As such many people took refuge here and eventually called it home.
-Although they had to rebuild the village from what it once was, the village grounds are much older then the buildings themselves.
-One day a sudden fire burned all the original buildings, the Samurai rebuilt the village in 1509 and it has remained ever since.
-The only original thing that remains of the previous village is a shrine deep in the mountains.”
+Although they had to rebuild the village from what it once was, the village grounds are much older than the buildings themselves.”

-“Do you see by atop that large hill, the gates to a building?” he asked pointing to the west of them that seemed to lead further to the mountains.
+“Do you see by atop that large hill, the gates to a building?” he asked pointing to the west of them that seemed to lead further to the forest.

 They all turned their heads to look towards an impressive building and gate, looking over the village on a hill.
 Something like that of a rather large home at least from what they could see with all the trees in the way.
 “Is it a mansion?”
 Taryn asked.